 This limit also applies to the net profits of a business, and are also tax deductible from business income.
 Withdrawals in retirement are taxed as regular income.

-Like with a traditional IRA, there is a 10% penalty for withdrawals before the age of 59½, unless one of the exceptions applies such as death, disability, or medical expenses.
+Like with a traditional IRA, there is a 10% penalty for withdrawals before the age of 59 ½, unless one of the exceptions applies such as death, disability, or medical expenses.

-An important difference between a SEP and other self-employment retirement plans is that a SEP is set up for small businesses as well.
+An important difference between a SEP and other retirement plans for the self-employed is that a SEP is set up for small businesses as well.
 This ties back into having to contribute an equal percentage for each employee, meaning an owner of a business can not contribute more in percentage of their own compensation to their own retirement than that of an employee.
-A SEP IRA, however, is simpler to manage than a solo 401(k), in terms of paperwork and annual reporting.

-special SEP IRA rules also apply when determining the maximum deductible contribution as someone who is self-employed.
+Special SEP IRA rules also apply when determining the maximum deductible contribution as someone who is self-employed.
 If a person makes contributions for themselves, they must calculate their compensation based on net profit from self-employment.

 For example, the maximum 25% contribution might actually end up being about 18% of someone’s income, because it is based on profits and self-employment tax.
 A tool like an IRA calculator can help give a quick estimate before tax time.